dani-l/PaPI/README.md

-This repository is used to store all media files which are used in wiki.
+This repository is used to store all media files which are used in the wiki.